nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_guidance.md

 ## Medication discontinuation/stopping ###

-Where a medication is stopped or discontinued then the status of the authorisation **SHOULD** be changed to 'stopped' and a textual stop reason provided via `statusReason.reason`.
+Where a medication is stopped or discontinued then the status of the authorisation **MUST** be changed to 'stopped' and a textual stop reason provided via `statusReason.reason`.

-A `statusReason` **SHOULD NOT** be generated when an authorisation has simply expired (exceeded review date or number of issues).
+A `statusReason` **MUST NOT** be generated when an authorisation has simply expired (exceeded review date or number of issues).

 ## Authorisation